QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 -  that the government borrows or saves in the form of risk-free bonds of maturities :math:`1, 2, \ldots , H`

--  that interest rates on those bonds are time-varying and in particular, governed by a jointly stationary stochastic process
+-  that interest rates on those bonds are time-varying and in particular are governed by a jointly stationary stochastic process

 Two example specifications